 Construction work can bring a lot of trash and debris after the job is done.
 However, getting the interior of your home and yard area clean again shouldn't be a problem.
 By employing the proper disposal methods, you can ensure that your house remains clean and neat even after heavy construction.

-Simply learning the basics can help you figure out an easy, systematic, and affordable way to dispose of construction debris and get your living surroundings to being clean again.
+Simply learning the basics can help you figure out an easy, systematic, and affordable way to dispose of construction debris and get your living surroundings to be clean again.

 Types of Junk, Waste, and Debris

 Before you decide how you are going to dispose of debris and trash, it is important to remember that you will have different types of waste produced.
 Thus, you should identify the different types of wastes to ensure effective and safe disposal.
 Amongst the common types of junk, waste, and debris typically produced from construction include;

 - General waste and household items – such as furniture, toys, and packaging materials.